kartonfarkas/api_docs/source/index.rst

 Welcome to the Emarsys Suite API Documentation Site
 ===================================================

-This is a developer site with detailed information about using our REST API or developing integrations with our services.
+This is a developer site with detailed information about using our REST API and how to develop integrations with our services.
 Please visit the product documentation for more information at the `Emarsys Product Documentation Site <https://documentation.emarsys.com>`_.

 Contents